zammad/zammad-user-documentation/advanced/search.rst

 If you want to search more complex, you can use conditions with () and AND/OR options::

-  state: open and 8from:me OR from:somebody)
+  state: open and (from:me OR from:somebody)

 Available attributes
 --------------------